rcc-uchicago/silc/reports/joanna/2014-06-19/README.md

 * `CHILD` - child speech
 * `PAGE` - page annotation

+## Patterns

+Joanna also sent a list of word/phrase patterns to match ([regex.tsv](regex.tsv)).

-The `regex.txt` file contains a list of regular expressions to be used for pattern "token" and "type" counts.
+This pattern file contains a list of regular expressions to be used for pattern "token" and "type" counts.
 Pattern token counts should be understood as number of pattern instances observed.
 Pattern type counts should be understood as the number of patterns used.

-Note that `regex.txt` now contains three columns:
+Note that `regex.tsv` now contains three columns:

 * `PATTERN` - pattern to search for
 * `SPATIAL` - indicating whether the pattern is spatial (`1`) or not (`0`)
-* `CATEGORY` - category of the given pattern (e.g.,
+* `CATEGORY` - category of the given pattern

+See [categories.md](categories.md) for the full list of word/phrase categories.

-# Reports
+## Reports

 For each set of transcripts, Joanna is requesting three types of reports: